Bondella1/VisionROI/README.md

  - Then open terminal -> enter 'npm run dev' without quotes
  - use Crtl and click on localhost link to open
  - use Crtl+C to terminate session

+# To login
+- To login with Microsoft, your user and pass needs to be registered in Azure -> Microsoft Entra ID -> VisionROI -> Users
+- Once you login, you should be able to view Project Data and have access to visuals and AI features.

+# To improve in future
+- Implement multifacet sign in -> work and school emails.
+- Add hierarchies, where based on your role, you are restricted or have access on viewing certain info.